addu390/addu390.github.io/_posts/2025-02-09-kafka-internals.md

 ---
 layout: post
 title: "Apache Kafka Internals"
-description: "A tour of Apache Kafka's internals that makes sense of its many configurations, covering the event stream, brokers, and best practices for running a cluster."
+description: "How Apache Kafka works internally, making sense of its many configurations across the event stream, brokers, and best practices for running a cluster."
 date: 2025-02-09
 tags:
   - Internals